svenruegg/strapi-plugin-backup/documentation/configuration.md

 - Required if you want to use `strapi-export`
 - Type: Object
+- Default: `strapiExportOptions: {'no-encrypt': true, exclude: 'files}`

 Options to be passed to the strapi export command.
 This allows you to customize the export process based on the available options in Strapi.
-A key is required or `no-encrypt` set to true.
+Add a key if you want to encrypt the export.

+Learn more about Strapi Export an the export options in the [official docs](https://docs.strapi.io/dev-docs/data-management/export)

 ```js
 // ./config/plugins.js